tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT send record types not defined in this document unless negotiated by some extension.
-If a TLS implementation receives an unexpected record type, it MUST send an unexpected_message alert.
+If a TLS implementation receives an unexpected record type, it MUST send an "unexpected_message" alert.

 Any protocol designed for use over TLS must be carefully designed to deal with all possible attacks against it.
 As a practical matter, this means that the